supercontainers/canopie-hpc/docs/cfp.md

 ### Important Dates

 * Submission opens:    June 1, 2024
-* Submission closes (hard deadline- no extensions):    August 4, 2024
+* Submission closes (hard deadline- no extensions):    August 16, 2024
-* Decisions:    August 25, 2024
+* Decisions:    September 6, 2024
-* Camera ready deadline:    September 15, 2024
+* Camera ready deadline:    September 27, 2024
-* Workshop date:    November 17-18, 2024
+* Workshop date:    November 17, 2024

 **Note: Items are due at 23:59 “anywhere on Earth” on the specified date.
 Specifically, this is 23:59 IDLW, i.e., UTC–12:00.**